cedar-policy/cedar-docs/docs/collections/_overview/terminology.md

 ## Groups and hierarchies {#term-group}

-You can represent a group in Cedar by adding a `parent` attribute to an entity.
+You can represent a group in Cedar by adding a [parent](../auth/entities-syntax.html) object when declaring an entity.
 All entities with the same parent can be considered members of that group.
 If you have an entity "A" that has a parent entity "B", then you can say that A is a member of B.

 Because a group can include other groups as members, you can use groups to model a multi-tiered hierarchy.
 You're not limited to the generic concept of a group with a single collection of members.

 In addition to the expected `User` as a member of a `UserGroup` for principals, you can also apply this approach to your resource types.
 For example, you can mimic the `File` in a `Folder` paradigm, with folders nested in other folders.
-You can also group actions, where an action like `ViewPhoto` can be classified as a member of the `ReadOnly` actions collection.
+You can also group actions, where an action like `viewPhoto` can be classified as a member of the `readOnly` actions collection.

 You can use the [in](../policies/syntax-operators.html#operator-in) operator in a policy condition to check whether one entity has another entity in its hierarchy.
 For example, the following policy snippet uses the `in` operator twice to allow any user who is a member of `Group::"janeFriends"` to view any photo that is part of `Album::"janeTrips"`.